TheTechnobear/MetaMorph/docs/vcvdev.md

 $RACK_DIR/helper.py createmodule EDevice res/EDevice.svg src/EDevice.cpp
 ```

+note: do not use helper.py on existing modules, you'll overwrite all your custom code!
+really, its only useful to create initial template class.

 this will look in the 'components' layer for circles/ellipsefor and generate jacks/knobs based on colour

 component will use centre of circle